equinor/fusion-framework/vue-press/src/modules/ag-grid/README.md

 ## AG-Grid Cookbook

-See the cookbook documentation for [AG-Grid](/fusion-framework/guide/app/ag-grid.html) for a basic setup example.
+See the cookbook documentation for [AG-Grid](/fusion-framework/guide/app/ag-grid.html) for a basic example.

 ::: tip Legacy
 Some apps are created before the framework, read guid how to add modules to a [legacy app](/guide/app/legacy.md)